 2 Gardens in the Bible: Two Choices Then and Now

 I’ve never been to the Garden of Eden, but I have seen Gethsemane many times.
 I’ll never forget standing in the garden for the first time.
 A stunning insight occurred when I turned around and saw the walls of Jerusalem so close behind Gethsemane.
 Jesus easily could have seen the soldiers coming to arrest Him.
 In fact, He said, “Here comes my betrayer!”
 (Matthew 26:46).

 Every day, we walk in the gardens of decision.
-The two choices in two gardens give us pause to consider our own decisions today:
+The two choices in these two gardens in the Bible give us pause to consider our own decisions today: